 But, there are a great many options on the market.
 So what should I look for in a backpack?
 A comfortable fit and padding are important, as is adequate support and weight distribution across the back and shoulders with either a chest or waist strap.
 Water resistance and durable outer materials will also help ensure its longevity in the outdoors.
 Added benefits can include built-in attachment points, whistles, carabiners, external webbing, compression straps, and an extra rain cover.

-Testing Notes: These daypacks were rigorously tested by Mountain Leader Lucy Wallace and park ranger Peter Macfarlane.
+Testing Notes: These daypacks were rigorously tested by Fiona Russell and Chris Townsend.

 If you’re enjoying a shorter summer trip away, or a winter hill day when you may need to take extra layers, a helmet, crampons and an ice axe with you into the mountains, mid-range backpacks are a fantastic halfway house which will cover you in all seasons.
 Between 35 and 60 litres, the spectrum is wide for these types of backpack.